top of page

 Responsibility: cooperation

-At the born-again moment our spirit was instantly rebirthed, recreated, perfected, finished, and given the literal presence of God the Holy Spirit.
-But the soul, help us Lord Jesus, just got started.
 As a result of Adam's fall, and our own nature and choices before salvation (and sometimes after salvation too), the soul became a dark zone of trauma and dysfunction.
 It became filled with broken emotions and wrong intellectual structures.
-A word study of "soul" in the Old Testament (because there are so many detailed verses there) shows this constantly.
-Verse after verse after verse says the soul is downcast, filled with anxiety, living in Sheol, deeply afraid, deeply unsatisfied, craving idols of security, needing consolation, needing healing, needing refreshing, etc. In one soul-focused statement, God diagnosed the psychological health of the entire nation of Israel (Isaiah 1:5,6 NIV): ...Your whole head is injured, your whole heart afflicted.
+A Scripture-wide word study of "soul" shows this constantly.
+Verse after verse after verse says the soul is downcast, filled with anxiety, living in Sheol, deeply afraid, deeply unsatisfied, craving idols of security, needing consolation, needing healing, needing refreshing, needing satisfaction, etc. In one passage, God diagnosed the psychological health of the entire nation of Israel.
+Ponder Isaiah 1:5,6 (NIV): ...Your whole head is injured, your whole heart afflicted.
 From the sole of your foot to the top of your head there is no soundness--only wounds and welts and open sores, not cleansed or bandaged or soothed with olive oil.

 Theological Term: sanctification

-Time Frame: present tense
+Timeframe: present tense

 Privilege: practical transformation